All Episodes

 I don't know what's wrong with me, but if you ever watch like a hip or a knee replacement, it's fascinating.

-I mean, back in the day, like it's like they have a hammer and chisel and they're cranking away and putting in somebody's new knee or new hip.
+I mean, back in the day, it's like they have a hammer and chisel and they're cranking away and putting in somebody's new knee or new hip.

 It's crazy.

-But I'm fascinated with it, and I also know that our medical researchers, and I believe in our in science and our doctors and our healthcare professionals.
+And I also know that our medical researchers, and I believe in science and our doctors and our healthcare professionals, I mean, they're just amazing people.

 We come up with better and better, better ways to keep people healthy.

-The advancement that we have made in finding treatments for, let's say cancer and heart disease.
+The advancement that we have made in finding treatments for, let's say, cancer and heart disease.

 Think back 20 years ago.